 Every month choose a local nonprofit to contribute to as a company.
 You can collect supplies during the beginning of the school year, wrap presents and collect gifts during the holiday season, or gather a group of team members to volunteer at a soup kitchen during the lunch hour.
 Even hosting a company blood drive serves as a great way to help support a cause that can change the lives of those in need.
 These efforts can bring individuals from different departments together to build strong camaraderie and inspire more participation from others within the company.

 Give back to those in your own company during their time of need.

 Individuals within your own organization may need assistance during trying times, whether that is because of unforeseen issues, sudden health problems, or natural disasters.
 Caring for team members shows the strong support and appreciation the organization has for their hard working employees.
 At HHS, we developed the HHS CareFUND, a fully team member supported fund that helps provide financial assistance to those experiencing difficult times.
 This encourages team members to help support their fellow colleagues across the company.

 As you put forth a new passion and desire to grow your philanthropic efforts, you will see that this mission will not be in vain.
 It's worth will be recognized and leave a lasting impression.
 From hosting regular company volunteer opportunities to giving back to your own team members, you can create a greater sense of compassion and service across the company and throughout the community.
-As you turn the calendar page and head into 2018, how will your organization spread the gift of giving back?
+As you turn the calendar page, how will your organization spread the gift of giving back?

 To learn more about HHS and our approach to giving back and community service, contact us.